My Carcinoid Story

 June 2003

-Twice a year I visited with the primary care physician and once a year visited the heart doctor for tests.
+During the next seven and half years I voiced my concerns over the ever increasing symptoms to both the primary care physician and the heart doctor.
 Each time I was pronounced as being in extremely good shape… for a man my age and medical history.
-In fact at 59 I was told I could outdo most 40 year old men on the treadmill.

-By March 2002 the diarrhea had advanced to the point that it was socially embarrassing which prompted an “early retirement” and I did not leave my home office very often.
+By March 2002 the diarrhea had advanced to the point that it was socially embarrassing which prompted an “early retirement” as I could not leave my home office very often.
 Taking meals with business associates and friends had been dwindling due to the embarrassing flushing events when my neck, face and head became extremely red and always created comments at the table.

 But now I was becoming weak, listless and apathetic.
 I had started a consulting business to work out of my home office during hours I wanted and doing the kind of work I wanted to do.
 Even with that freedom, I just didn’t feel like doing anything and the symptoms got worse.

-The tests indicated it was the worst possible cause, Carcinoid Syndrome.
-Of course we had no idea what that was but the doctor explained the condition was consistent with my symptoms.
-It wasn’t until about the fourth or fifth meeting with the doctor that week that he used the dreaded “C” word, cancer.
-I still recall the shock of hearing it for the first time as it related to my condition.
+The tests indicated it was the worst possible cause, Carcinoid Cancer.
+I still recall the shock of hearing the word “cancer” the first time as it related to my condition.
 We had been discussing the possibility of a tumor but this was the first time it was suggested it was other than benign.

-They recommended surgery and we took that under advisement as we returned to our home to consider all the options.
+They determined the “primary location” was in the mid-gut and recommended surgery.
+We took that under advisement as we returned to our home to consider all the options.
 During the next several days the pain grew worse each time I would eat and create “movement” in the intestines.
 The main cancer mass and tumor was located at the point where the small intestine meets the colon and it failed to show on all tests with the exception of a CT scan.
 This scan also showed that the liver was fully involved with over 20 tumors.

 We accepted the doctor’s recommendation for surgery and in late August 2002 a considerable amount of my internal parts were removed.
-A biopsy of these parts revealed cancer was involved in each one.
-The tumors in the liver were to far advanced for surgical procedures.
+A biopsy of these parts revealed Carcinoid Cancer was involved in each one.
+The doctors stated the tumors in the liver were to advanced for surgical procedures.
 For the first time we learned that this was incurable and inoperable.

-I began a regimen of LAR injections of Sandostatin for the Carcinoid Syndrome in November 2002, and Testosterone for physical weakness in February 2003.
-I understood that in time the liver might build up antibodies to the medication and reduce its effectiveness.
+I began a regimen of Sub-q Sandostatin injections for the Carcinoid Syndrome in November 2002, and Testosterone for physical weakness in February 2003.
+It had been reported that in time the Sandostatin may lose some of its effectiveness.
 In the beginning to intermediate stages this can sometimes be estimated but in advanced cases such as mine, well, no one knows.
 We all take it one day at a time.
+After a few months we switched to Sandostatin LAR injections once a month.

-Statistically, life expectancy from the onset of symptoms has been stated around 7.42 years.
+A very old report stated that statistically, life expectancy from the onset of symptoms was around 7.42 years.
 Just about the same amount of time the doctors ignored my symptoms and complaints.
-It has been over 8 years and although my case is in an advanced stage, I am still here and able to function.
+It has now been over 13 years since the symptoms began and although my case is in an advanced stage, I am still here and able to function.
 OK, not like before but then I am not confined to 30 paces from my toilet.
 I eat a lot of things I simply could not before the surgery and medications, and that is a big improvement.

 When I was born, 65 was the life expectancy for most children in the United States.
 So that number has had a special meaning for me all throughout my life.
 My Dad died at age 55, just before his 56th birthday and I wondered if I would make it to my “allotted” time.
-God has been good and I indeed did make it to 65.
+God has been good and I indeed did make it to 65 and beyond.

-Believing that every life story should have a moral, or at least a purpose, here is my encouragement to anyone reading this and trying to learn more about Carcinoid Syndrome.
+Believing that every life story should have a moral, or at least a purpose, here is my encouragement to anyone reading this and trying to learn more about Carcinoid Cancer.

 Take responsibility for your own body!
 Doctors are very much like any other profession.
 They can advise but it is YOU that must decide!
 They are busy doing a fantastic job for the most part and society is and should be indebted to those in this profession.
 But, they are not perfect and given their case loads, insurance companies, government regulations, etc. they do a wonderful job.
 Only you know your body and how you feel.
 Don’t accept fast answers if it just doesn’t seem right.
 Get another opinion.